College students should launch vigorous defense against criminal charges

 Any Missouri college student under investigation for or accused or one of these kinds of crimes or any other crime should immediately consult with a criminal defense attorney.
 Likewise, any parent of such a student who is concerned about such a development should assist with securing legal counsel.

-The St. Louis attorneys at Sindel, Sindel & Noble, P.C., defend university and college students at St. Louis-area schools like Washington University, Webster University, Saint Louis University, Maryville University, the University of Missouri-St. Louis, St. Louis Community College and others as well as students from campuses across Missouri.
+The St. Louis attorneys at Sindel, Richard H. Sindel, Inc., P.C., defend university and college students at St. Louis-area schools like Washington University, Webster University, Saint Louis University, Maryville University, the University of Missouri-St. Louis, St. Louis Community College and others as well as students from campuses across Missouri.